peppegili/2_Operationalizing_Machine_Learning/README.md

             workspace=ws,
             steps=[automl_step])
         ```
-        After submitting the pipeline run to the experiment, results metrics have been collected and the best model has been retrieved.
+        After submitting the pipeline run to the experiment, results metrics have been collected and the best model, ***VotingEnsemble***, has been retrieved.

-        The pipeline has been completed in ...
+        The pipeline has been completed in 29m 22s.

         ![Pipeline](https://github.com/peppegili/2_Operationalizing_Machine_Learning/blob/master/img/pipeline.png)